NilsFa1/bpac-js/README.md

 ```

 ## TODOS
 There are many more Methods available on the b-PAC-Client.
-The logic and command names can be found, when installing the official Browser-Extension and looking at the bpac.js file.
+The logic and command names can be found, in the bpac.js file in the Examples from the official bpac-SDK
-On Windows you can find the Chrome-Extensions at: `C:\Users\<User>\AppData\Local\Google\Chrome\User Data\Default\Extensions`

 Furthermore a usefully extension would be, that the package can automatically detect where to find the bpackHost.exe.
 After Installation this creates a Windows-Registry entry, which points to the manifest.json.
 This file stores the path to the bpacHost.exe.